Click on the questions below to get your answer.

 When can I apply for accommodation?

-What is a continuing student/returner?
+Who counts as a continuing student/returner?

 Any student that is currently studying at the University of Roehampton and has been previously registered on our system.
+We treat students on a foundation or extended degree course as a new student in the first year of their actual degree.

 Can I apply for accommodation if Roehampton is my insurance choice?